sebasrock156/Acer-E5-572-TMP246-OpenCore/README.md

 3. Boot to USB Drive always with BIOS Secure Boot ENABLED (if you disable Secure Boot, MacOS Preinstalled on Hard Drive/Solid Drive never will boot, stuck on Apple logo).

 ## Post-Installation：
- **WARNING⚠️**: If you wanna have Dualboot with Windows or Linux, Touchpad may be don't work, OpenCore EFI modify some ACPI (BIOS Memory) directions and Touchpad (Synaptics or Elantech) crash with that modifies.
+ **WARNING ⚠️** : If you wanna have Dualboot with Windows or Linux, Touchpad may be don't work, OpenCore EFI modify some ACPI values (Advanced Configuration and Power Interface, a.k.a. memory access & Power from BIOS/Chipset to peripherics and motherboard components) and Touchpad (Synaptics or Elantech) crash with these modifies.

 1. Mount the macOS Drive EFI Partition (with ESP Mounter Pro), later, drag EFI Folder from Booteable USB Drive and reboot.